MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Polygonal Visibility Problem

 (STEP 1) We sort the lower-right critical vertices $l_i$ in decreasing order of height in $O(n\log n)$ time.
 Then, the arrays $\mathcal{L}$ and $\mathcal{D}$ of PVA-2D can be calculated with two nested loops on the sorted $l_i$ vertices, taking $O(n^2)$ time.

 (STEP 2) The candidates for left end-point of maximal \nonpLvisible{} interval can be calculated in $O(n^2)$ time as follows.
-For each $u_i$, we compute in $O(n)$ time the associated left end-point as follows.
+The key observation is that for each upper-left vertex $u_i$, we can compute its associated left endpoint in $O(n)$ time.
 First, compute the $l_j$ vertex so that $\{u_i\}\cup\mathcal{P}_{alg}(l_j)$ is a CICP and $\overline{u_il_j}$ has the maximum slope.
 Let $A_i$ be the associated point in \takeoffline{} such that $u_i\in \overline{A_il_j}$.
-Second, if $\overline{A_il_j}$ does not collide with any obstacle, then $A_i$ is a candidate to left end-point of interval and we set $\mathcal{U}[i]=A_i$; else, according to Lemma \ref{lemma:alg-opening}, we do not need to check for more pairs $(u_i,l_k)$ and we avoid quadratic time at this step.
+Second, if $\overline{A_il_j}$ does not collide with any obstacle, then $A_i$ is a candidate to left end-point of interval and we set $\mathcal{U}[i]=A_i$; else, according to Lemma \ref{lemma:alg-opening}, we do not need to check for more pairs $(u_i,l_k)$ and we can avoid quadratic time at this step.
 Therefore, as we require only $O(n)$ time for each $u_i$, the total time to fill the array $\mathcal{A}$ is $O(n^2)$ time.
+This aligns with the overall complexity of constructing the visibility graph, ensuring that the algorithm remains efficient.

 (STEP 3) Afterward, to fill the array $\mathcal{B}$, we must search for all points $B_j$ in \takeoffline{} such that $\{B_j\} \cup \mathcal{P}_{alg}(l_j)$ forms a CICP of length $L$.
 For each $l_j$, we calculate the point $B_j$ in $O(1)$ time.
 We then add all candidates $B_j$ to the precomputed visibility graph, taking $O(n^2)$ in the worst case.
 The updated visibility graph enables us to check whether there exists a lower-right vertex $l_k$ such that $\{B_j\} \cup \mathcal{P}_{alg}(l_k)$ forms a CICP of length lower than $L$.
 If such a $l_k$ exists, then $B_j$ is discarded as a candidate.
 Since there are at most $n$ candidates $B_j$, the $\mathcal{B}$ array can be filled in $O(n^2)$ time.